bloxstreet/support/tsa-statement.md

 ### What's happened?
 {:.text-blue-000}
-As many know, TSA has currently been compromised due to an unauthorized attack.
+As many know, the TSA Discord bot has currently been compromised due to an unauthorized attack.
+All in-game TSA services remain operational as usual.
 The administration team has been working diligently in order to restore regular operations.

 ### What are we doing?